J. S. Woodsworth: Social activism

-Woodsworth left All People's in 1913 to accept an appointment as Secretary of the Canadian Welfare League.
-During this time he travelled extensively throughout the three Canadian prairie provinces, investigating social conditions, and writing and presenting lectures on his findings.
+In 1913, Woodsworth left All People's to accept an appointment as Secretary of the Canadian Welfare League.
+During this time, he travelled extensively throughout the three Canadian prairie provinces, investigating social conditions, and writing and speaking on his findings.
 By 1914, he had become a socialist and an admirer of the British Labour Party.

 In 1916, during World War I, he was asked to support the National Services Registration, better known as conscription.
 As church ministers were being asked to preach about the duty of men to serve in the military, Woodsworth decided to publish his objections.
 As a pacifist, he was morally opposed to the Church being used as a vehicle of recruitment, and was fired from his position with the Bureau of Social Research, where he was working at the time.
 In 1917, he received his final pastoral posting to Gibson's Landing, British Columbia.
 Woodsworth resigned from the Church in 1918 because of its support of the war.
 "I thought that as a Christian minister, I was a messenger of the Prince of Peace", he is quoted as saying.
 His resignation was accepted.

+Political career

 Political involvement in BC

 Woodsworth and his family remained in British Columbia, where, despite his slight stature, he took work as a stevedore.
-He joined the union, helped organize the Federated Labour Party of British Columbia, and wrote for a labour newspaper.
+He joined the International Longshore and Warehouse Union, helped organize the Federated Labour Party of British Columbia, and wrote for a labour newspaper.

 Winnipeg General Strike

 In 1919, he set out on a tour of Western Canada, arriving in Winnipeg just as the Winnipeg General Strike was happening.
 He immediately began presenting addresses at strike meetings.

-The Royal Canadian Mounted Police and Winnipeg "special constables" charged into a crowd of strikers demonstrating in the centre of Winnipeg, killing two people and injuring 30, on Black Saturday, June 21, 1919.
+The Royal Canadian Mounted Police and Winnipeg "special constables" charged into a crowd of strikers demonstrating in the centre of Winnipeg, killing two people and injuring 30, on Bloody Saturday, June 21, 1919.
 Woodsworth led the campaign of protest against this action.

 The editor of the strike bulletin Western Labour News was arrested and charged with seditious libel.
 Woodsworth took over the duties and after just a week he too was arrested and charged with the same thing.
 Oddly, his seditious libel took the form of quoting from the Bible Isaiah 10:1 "Woe unto them that decree unrighteous decrees..." and from Isaiah 65:21,22 (KJV).
 He was released on bail after five days' imprisonment, and the charges were never filed.
 (Other strike leaders served a year's imprisonment for their activities.)

 His involvement in the strike further established Woodsworth's credentials with the labour movement and propelled him to a twenty-year tenure in the House of Commons as a Winnipeg MP.
 They also affirmed his belief in the importance of social activism.